mdornseif/pyGeoDb/README.rst

 ===================================

 PyGeoDb is an Python Interface to OpenGeoDb_.
 It is all about Austrian, German and Swiss Postcodes and City location.
+It requires Python 2.6.
 The rest of this documentation is in german Language.

 Die ist ein Python Interface zu OpenGeoDb.
 "Im Mittelpunkt des Projektes OpenGeoDB steht der Aufbau einer moeglichst vollstaendigen Datenbank mit